openaps/docs/docs/docs/walkthrough/phase-2/Using-oref0-tools.md

 * Which pump command could be used to enact a new basal temp, if necessary, and what inputs should that command take?
 Where should these inputs come from?
 * How could a decision be made whether a new basal temp should be sent to the pump or not?
 What should `enact` do in the cases when no new temp basal is suggested?

 Once you setup your `enact` alias, you should plan to experiment by running the required sequence of reports and by executing the `enact` alias using `$ openaps enact`.
 Plan to test and correct your setup until you are ceratin that `enact` works correctly in different situations, including recommendations to update the temp basal, cancel the temp basal, or do nothing.

+In order to ensure that your pump is able to accept the temp basal suggestion, ensure that the temp basal setting, on the pump itself is set to "Insulin Rate (U/H)".
+This can be found in Act>basal>Temp basal type.

 ## Cleaning CGM data from Minimed CGM systems